ImanBarjane/employee-attrition-analysis/HR Analysis.md

-It might be natural that people who work on more projects would also work longer hours.
-This appears to be the case here, with the mean hours of each group (stayed and left) increasing with the number of projects worked.
-However, a few things stand out from this plot.
+It may seem intuitive that employees assigned to more projects also tend to work longer hours.
+This trend is reflected in the data, where the **average monthly hours increase** with the number of projects for both employees who stayed and those who left.
+However, several important patterns emerge from the boxplot:

-1. There are two groups of employees who left the company: (A) those who worked considerably less than their peers with the same number of projects, and (B) those who worked much more.
-Of those in group A, it's possible that they were fired.
-It's also possible that this group includes employees who had already given their notice and were assigned fewer hours because they were already on their way out the door.
-For those in group B, it's reasonable to infer that they probably quit.
-The folks in group B likely contributed a lot to the projects they worked in; they might have been the largest contributors to their projects.

-2. Everyone with seven projects left the company, and the interquartile ranges of this group and those who left with six projects were ~255–295 hours/month—much more than any other group.

-3. The optimal number of projects for employees to work on seems to be 3–4.
-The ratio of left/stayed is very small for these cohorts.

-4. If we assume a work week of 40 hours and two weeks of vacation per year, then the average number of working hours per month of employees working Monday–Friday `= 50 weeks * 40 hours per week / 12 months = 166.67 hours per month`.
-This means that, aside from the employees who worked on two projects, every group—even those who didn't leave the company—worked considerably more hours than this.
-It seems that employees here are overworked.

-As the next step, we could confirm that all employees with seven projects left.
+1. **Two distinct groups among those who left**:
+   - **Group A**: Employees who worked **significantly fewer hours** than peers with the same number of projects.
+It's possible that some of these individuals were let go, or they had already resigned and were given lighter workloads before departure.
+   - **Group B**: Employees who worked **significantly more hours** than their peers.
+These individuals may have quit voluntarily due to burnout or feeling overburdened, especially if they were top contributors.

+2. **Extreme attrition among employees with high project counts**:
+   - Every employee with **seven projects** left the company.
+   - For those with **six or seven projects**, the interquartile range of monthly hours was approximately **255–295 hours**, which is well above normal work expectations.

+3. **Project load of 3–4 appears optimal**:
+   - Employees in these groups had the **lowest attrition rate**, suggesting a more sustainable workload.

+4. **Overwork across all groups**:
+   - Assuming a standard work schedule of **40 hours per week** with **two weeks vacation annually**, the average monthly working hours would be:

+     \[
+     (50 \text{ weeks} \times 40 \text{ hours/week}) / 12 = 166.67 \text{ hours/month}
+     \]

+   - With the exception of employees working on two projects, **every group**—even among those who stayed—**exceeded this threshold**, indicating a culture of overwork.

+---

+To confirm our observations, let's specifically verify whether **all employees with seven projects** indeed left the company.

 ```python